GraalVM, Reflection and Native Image

 ]

-You can run this process mutiple times and the runs are merged if you specify native-image-agent=config-merge-dir, as is shown in the example below:
+You can run this process multiple times.
+The new entries will be merged if you specify native-image-agent=config-merge-dir, as is shown in the example below:

 java -agentlib:native-image-agent=config-merge-dir=META-INF/native-image ReflectionExample StringCapitalizer capitalize "hello"

-Building the standalone executable will now make use of the provided configuration.
-Let's build it:
+The native-image should now make use of the provided configuration.
+Run the build again:

 ./reflectionexample StringReverser reverse "hello"